decklin/tusk/README.md

 2. An API resource name (only the part after the base API URI)
 3. `curl` options

-To illustrate, here's how you would change your display name after creating a token in `token.json`:
+  * To illustrate, here's how you would change your display name after creating a token in `token.json`:

         tusk -t token.json /accounts/update_credentials -X PATCH -F display_name="Today's display name"

     (This is actually why I wrote `tusk`!
 Instead of a literal value there, I'm using my nickname followed by a new randomly-selected emoji each day, as a goof on the early Mastodon meme of putting a ✅ emoji after your name as a fake "verified" symbol.)

+  * Here's how you could list the accounts you're following:

+        my_id=$(tusk -t token.json /accounts/verify_credentials | jq .id)
+        tusk -t token.json /accounts/"$my_id"/following | jq -r '.[].acct'

+    Your user ID doesn't change, so as mentioned above, in real-world usage you'd probably want to save it rather than looking it up every time.

 # Thanks